(In the language of the time 'man' as a generic noun referred to both male and female.)

 Example of national anger: BP and its operatives made an oil spill in the USA.
 Americans got angry.
 It was fashionable to get angry.
 Many people put in claims.
 But some of them were spurious claims, 'vexatious' claims.
 The latter were unjust (i.e. unrighteous).

-Example of media-stirred anger: anti-Climate-responsibility anger in the USA.
+Example of media-stirred anger: Anti-Climate-responsibility anger in the USA.
+Angry about those who try to tell them they should change.

 This page, "http://www.abxn.org/anger.html", is offered to God as on-going work.
 Comments, queries welcome.